 Advaxis, Inc. ("Advaxis" or the "Company") is a late-stage biotechnology Company focused on the discovery, development and commercialization of proprietary Lm Technology antigen delivery products based on a platform technology that utilizes live attenuated Listeria monocytogenes ("Lm") bioengineered to secrete antigen/adjuvant fusion proteins.
-These Lm-based strains are believed to be a significant advancement in immunotherapy as they integrate multiple functions into a single immunotherapy by accessing and directing antigen presenting cells to stimulate anti-tumor T cell immunity, stimulate and activate the immune system with the equivalent of multiple adjuvants, and simultaneously reduce tumor protection in the Tumor Microenvironment ("TME") to enable the T cells to eliminate tumors.
+These Lm-based strains are believed to be a significant advancement in immunotherapy as they integrate multiple functions into a single immunotherapy by accessing and directing antigen presenting cells to stimulate anti-tumor T cell immunity, stimulate and activate the immune system with the equivalent of multiple adjuvants, and simultaneously reduce tumor protection in the Tumor Microenvironment ("TME") to enable the T cells to attack tumor cells.
 The Company believes that Lm Technology immunotherapies can complement and address significant unmet needs in the current oncology treatment landscape.
 Specifically, their product candidates have the potential to optimize checkpoint performance, while having a generally well-tolerated safety profile, and most of their product candidates are immediately available for treatment with a low cost of goods.
 The Company's passion for the clinical potential of Lm Technology is balanced by focus and fiscal discipline and driven towards increasing shareholder value.

-Advaxis is focused on four franchises in various stages of clinical and pre-clinical development, which they believe will provide the greatest opportunity to have a significant impact on patients and their families:
+Advaxis is focused on four program areas in various stages of clinical and pre-clinical development, which they believe will provide the greatest opportunity to have a significant impact on patients and their families:

-- · Human Papilloma Virus ("HPV")-associated cancers - · Neoantigen therapy - · Disease focused hotspot / cancer antigen therapies - · Prostate cancer
+- Human Papilloma Virus ("HPV")-associated cancers - Personalized neoantigen-directed therapies - Disease focused hotspot/'off the shelf' neoantigen-directed therapies - Prostate cancer

-All four clinical franchises are anchored in the Company's Lm TechnologyTM, a unique platform designed for its ability to safely and effectively target various cancers in multiple ways.
+All four clinical program areas are anchored in the Company's Lm TechnologyTM, a unique platform designed for its ability to safely and effectively target various cancers in multiple ways.
 As an intracellular bacterium, Lm is an effective vector for the presentation of antigens through both the Major Histocompatibility Complex ("MHC") I and II pathways, due to its active phagocytosis by Antigen Presenting Cells ("APCs").
 Within the APCs, Lm produces virulence factors which allow survival in the host cytosol and potently stimulate the immune system.